 Deploying at 4:47 PM on a Friday before a holiday weekend is structurally different from deploying Tuesday at 10 AM.
 Not because Friday is cursed, but because the responder pool shrinks, the on-call engineer is one person, and any incident that does land has to survive the weekend on whoever happens to be carrying the pager.
 The agent calculates hours to end-of-business Friday, checks the company holiday calendar, and factors in the geographic spread of the on-call team.
 Staffing reality, not superstition.

 Blast radius is the heaviest signal and the most technically involved component of the score.
 It earns its own treatment.
-The mechanism is straightforward: parse Infrastructure-as-Code state into a directed acyclic graph of resource dependencies, then count how many nodes are reachable from the set of resources the deploy modifies.

 For Terraform, the entry point is terraform graph or parsing the state file directly.
 The open-source blast-radius project pioneered interactive visualization of these dependency graphs in d3.js.[2]
-For production scoring you do not need the visualization — pipe terraform graph -type=plan into a parser that extracts nodes and edges, then run a breadth-first traversal from the changed resources outward.[3]
+For production scoring you don't need the visualization — pipe terraform graph -type=plan into a parser that extracts nodes and edges, then run a breadth-first traversal from the changed resources outward.[3]

 CloudFormation behaves differently.
 Stacks expose DependsOn relationships explicitly, and the AWS API returns the stack's resource list on demand.
 The trap is cross-stack references: when one stack exports a value another imports, the dependency is implicit but the blast radius is real.
 The parser has to follow Fn::ImportValue references across stack boundaries, or the score under-reads coupling that production absolutely respects.[5]